 Phoebe is one of those characters who was always meant to be what she becomes.

 She searches drawers and shelves in the dark, looking through each intrusive corner of Marcus life, as if she’s entitled to his secrets.
-Eventually she finds a wooden box that contains a pile of old photos dating back to the beginning of photography in the Civil War era to about 20 years ago.
+Eventually she finds a wooden box that contains a pile of old photos dating from the beginning of photography in the Civil War era up to about 20 years ago.
 Marcus is in each photo and always looks the same.

 Sophie catches her looking through the photos.
 Phoebe isn’t embarrassed, the way you’d expect her to be.
 Instead she asks if the baby is Marcus’.
 He hears the conversation, which alerts him to where she is.

 She gets dressed while explaining to him that in her work, she’s had to learn how to spot con artists.
 She can tell he’s still hiding something.
 Plus, she wants to know why his relatives from the photos all look exactly like him.